 - Perform Data management maturity assessment.

 Every company does data management to some extent, either in formal or informal form.
 Therefore, before starting a data management initiative, it is important to assess what is already available in the company.
-Maturity assessment also assists in setting up a required level of maturity and asses the gaps between ‘as is’ and ‘to be’ situation.
+Maturity assessment also assists in setting up a required level of maturity and assess the gaps between ‘as is’ and ‘to be’ situations.
 Maturity assessment should result in the development of a roadmap.
 Data Crossroads offers a free-of-charge anonymous Data Management Maturity scan that, in 10 minutes, will help you get an overview of the level of data management maturity in your company.

 - Implement the data management function from scratch.